nginyc/rafiki/docs/user/client-create-inference-job.include.rst

-.. seealso:: :meth:`rafiki.client.Client.create_inference_job`
+To create an model deployment job, you need to submit the app name associated with a *completed* train job.

-An inference job is created from the trials of an associated train job, and the train job must have the status of ``COMPLETED``.
+The inference job would be created from the best trials from the train job.
-It is uniquely identified by that train job's associated app and the app version.

 Example: